Empowering Growth: Sensory Processing Disorder Occupational Therapy

 How to Fix Sensory Issues at Home

-The best thing you can do for a child with sensory processing issues at home is to be proactive and avoid triggers.
+The best thing you can do for a child with sensory problems at home is to be proactive and avoid triggers.
 Ask your OT for a home-based sensory diet plan and try to follow it.
-Supporting your child as young as possible can help the nervous system mature and deal with sensory impairment in a more appropriate manner, which means a happier, healthier child and family
+Supporting your child as young as possible can help the CNS mature and deal with sensory impairment in a more appropriate manner, which means a happier, healthier child and family

-Suggestions for supporting a child with sensory processing issues or SPD at home:
+Suggestions for supporting a child with SPD at home:

 • Create a sensory area at home (e.g., trampoline, weighted blankets, obstacle course, etc)